Special Processing Requirements

 referees, umpires, musicians, singers, dancers, D.J.’s, painters, sculptors, comedians, clowns, and other similar entertainers doing work on a limited basis.

-2. Foreign citizens doing work entirely in a foreign country will not be required to submit Independent Contractor paperwork because there are no United States tax implications.
+2. Foreign citizens doing work entirely in a foreign country will not be required to sub WHOI Independent Contractor paperwork because there are no United States tax implications.

 3. As indicated above, the Independent Contractor laws are not applicable to companies with assigned Employer Identification Numbers, therefore, no Independent Contractor paperwork is required in these instances.